 - Look through books for ideas.
 You will have to go back to any Spring issues of magazines you may have for ideas (Why do they feature bulbs when they are actually flowering and beyond purchasing?
 We need the information now about Spring Bulbs when we are planning and buying!)
 Make a note of any particular flower varieties you like and planting combinations that you would like to try.

-- Do a search on Pinterest for planting ideas or search the hashtags (#) on Instagram
+- Do a search on Pinterest for planting ideas.
+You can see my Pinterest board for Container Planting ideas here.
+Try a search on Instagram using the hashtags #winterbulbs #springbulbs or #floweringbulbs

 - Take some time to walk around your garden, notebook in hand.
-Try and visualize what it looked like last Spring, and where will there be gaps when the current planting dies back.
+Try and visualize what it looked like last Spring.
+Ask yourself where will there be gaps when the current planting dies back?

-- Now collate the information you have gathered and you will have a much clearer idea of you you are going to need
+- Collate the information you have gathered.
+Now you will have a much clearer idea of you you are going to need

 - Remember you can plant pots and containers up with the Lasagna method* and get a much longer flowering season with a bit of planning – not to mention more reasons to buy just a few more bulbs!